 NOTE — Some manufacturers specify transporting radial diffusive samplers ready assembled and covered, others recommend completing sampler assembly in the field.

 10.5.2 Clean containers (see 8.5) should be used for storing and transporting samplers and their components at all times.
 Leave the samplers or sampler components sealed and in the storage container until they have equilibrated with ambient conditions.
 This prevents condensation.
-Assemble the samplers as quickly as possible at the start of sampling (see Fig 2 and 4) and store any unused components in the transport container (see 8.5) throughout the monitoring exercise.
+Assemble the samplers as quickly as possible at the start of sampling (see Fig. 2 and Fig. 4) and store any unused components in the transport container (see 8.5) throughout the monitoring exercise.

 10.5.3 Note and record the sampler’s unique identification number and the time and date of monitoring start and end.
 At the end of the monitoring period follow manufacturer’s instructions with respect to sealing the sampler or sampler components to prevent contamination or analyte loss before analysis.
 Place the sealed samplers or sampler components back into the storage and transportation container without delay.
 Follow manufacturer’s advice with respect to storing samples under refrigerated or ambient conditions.